testershaven/TestApp/docs/componenttests.md

 # Component Tests

 My main objective with the component tests is to assert that all the components inside the project, work cohesively between each other.
-This means that Im running the WebApi InMemory, through WebApplicationFactory and injecting the Repository, in this case its a class, so was a easy injection, but in case is a real database I would probably mock that part and inject the mock instead
+This means that Im running the WebApi InMemory, through WebApplicationFactory and injecting the Repository, in this case its a class, so was a easy injection, but in case is a real database I would probably mock that part and inject the mock .
+For this tests I added Allure Steps that can be shown in the reporter to a more granular detail.

 As its by nature all Component tests are mandatorily run as an automated regression, on each build in the pipeline, please see [dotnet.yml](../.github/workflows/dotnet.yml)